LxttleSplat42U/Holo3D_Base/README.md

 - Code for the other base and fan clients and can be found at https://github.com/LxttleSplat42U/Holo3D_Base_Client and https://github.com/LxttleSplat42U/Fan_Blade respectively
 - For a step-by-step assembly guide, please refer to the `Build.md` file
 - For steps on how to install the standalone mobile companion application, please refer to the following repositories `README.md` file at https://github.com/LxttleSplat42U/holo3d
-- My full project report can be downloaded and viewed as a PDF under the `Report` folder of this repository

 # Video Showcase #1: Safety E-Stop
 The mobile companion application includes an Emergency Safety Stop, which can be enabled by pressing the "Enable Fan E-Stop" button on the mobile application.